YoungKippur/SoundController/README.md

 # SoundController
-A sound controller for pc made with an arduino and a python program
+A sound controller for pc made with an Arduino and a Python program